NEU-DS-4200-S20-Staff/in-class-programming-blue-bikes/README.md

 ## Adding the map background

 You should see a plain scatterplot on the page.
 If you look into the code, you'll see that we're parsing the `data/march2017_bluebikes_trip_counts.csv` file, and mapping the `latitude` and `longitude` to the `x` and `y` axes respectively.
+Your first task is to find an image of the map of Boston that can be used as a background to this scatterplot.
+To do this, we're going to use an online tool that draws bounding boxes on maps using the latitude and longitude of the upper-left-most corner and lower-right-most corner.

 First, we need to determine what the bounding box of our map area should be.
 Looking into `spatial.js`, you'll see that we output the minimum and maximum latitudes and longitudes into the console: